oVirt/ovirt-engine-metrics/README.md

 - `elasticsearch_host:` (required - no default value)

   Address or hostname (FQDN) of the Elasticsearch server host.
+The value is a single host or list of hosts.

 - `manage_services:` (default: `"true"`)